 Snacking on perfectly crisp, fresh apples (or baking them into one of these incredible apple desserts) is one of the greatest pleasures of eating, but if you’re slicing them, you know you’re on the clock to get them served up before those unappetizing brown spots appear.
 (Cue sad-trombone sound.)
+Or you could just buy some Opal apples, which never brown and are totally safe to eat.

 The good news is there’s a crazy-easy way to keep those apples looking white and wonderful for a couple of hours.
 And the best part?
 All you need is five minutes, some tap water and something you definitely already have in your pantry: good old table salt!
-Here are 20 genius ways to use salt around the house.

 How it’s done: